vinhngthanh/ChatBot/README.md

 - **Python Flask**: Serves as the core backend framework to handle API requests and interact with uploaded PDF files.
 - **Flask-CORS**: A Flask extension required to handle Cross-Origin Resource Sharing (CORS), enabling the frontend hosted on a different domain or port to interact securely with the backend.
+- **OpenAI**: Used for generating answers to questions based on the text extracted from the given PDF.

 ### Frontend